rudderlabs/rudderstack-docs/destinations/pinterest-tag.md

 To know more about the difference between Cloud mode and Device mode in RudderStack, read the [RudderStack connection modes](https://docs.rudderstack.com/get-started/rudderstack-connection-modes) guide.
 {% endhint %}

-Once you have confirmed that the platform supports sending events to Pinterest, please perform the steps below:
+Once you have confirmed that the platform supports sending events to Pinterest, perform the steps below:

 * Choose a source to which you would like to add Pinterest as a destination.